vmstan/gravity-sync/newdocs/FAQ.md

 No.

-- Pi-hole 5 implemented a new database called `gravity.db` that contains all the active blocklist settings.
+- Pi-hole 5 implemented a new database called `gravity.db` that contains all the active block list settings.
 Gravity Sync was written specifically for Pi-hole 5.x.